Salesforce Review: Decide if the CRM Is Right for You

 What People Wish Salesforce Did Better

 Critics of Salesforce cite its lack of usability, especially out of the box.
-Several reviewers caution that without a designated Salesforce expert to assist with setup and adoption, the implementation process will be harrowing.
+Several reviewers caution that without a designated Salesforce expert to assist with setup and adoption, the implementation process can be harrowing.
 Interestingly, another common complaint about Salesforce is its complex feature set.
-Yes, that’s a reason why many companies like the platform; however, small business owners find most of Salesforce’s tools extraneous.
+While many companies like Salesforce’s feature-rich platform, small business owners find most of its tools extraneous.

 Alternatives to Salesforce